 Good measurement will likely require the re-evaluation of team structures, work assignments, project launch and success criteria, and a wide range of other items that may well lead to more rapid and incremental shifts in teams, as learning will take place more quickly.
 The veil of hiding behind being busy will lift, and it will become increasingly apparent which people contribute.
 Managers then need to think about how they mentor, reorient, replace, or otherwise better align their needs with their organizations.

-Organizations should avoid measurement that devolves into tracking time, soliciting phone records (or recording phone calls and producing transcripts), website use, or monitoring keystrokes.
-By moving to commitment-based work people get to decide how best to use their time to accomplish a goal—and when, as long as it gets done on time and within budget.
+Organizations should avoid measurement that devolves into tracking time, soliciting phone records (or recording phone calls and producing transcripts), viewing website use, or monitoring keystrokes.
+By moving to commitment-based work, people get to decide how best to use their time to accomplish a goal—and when, as long as it gets done on time and within budget.
 That they watch TV during the day and work at night should mean little to the organization as long as the work gets done and the person is present when they promise to be.

 3. Getting to know the team